Skip to content

 Aruba's dining scene is phenomenal, with over 200 restaurants representing cuisines from around the world.

-Casual favorites include Eduardo's Beach Shack for the best acai bowls on Eagle Beach, Bugaloe Beach Bar on the Palm Beach pier for lunch with ocean views and live music, and The West Deck in Oranjestad for waterfront drinks and appetizers at sunset.
+Casual favorites include Eduardo's Beach Shack on the Playa Linda boardwalk for the best acai bowls, Bugaloe Beach Bar on the Palm Beach pier for lunch with ocean views and live music, and The West Deck in Oranjestad for waterfront drinks and appetizers at sunset.

 Local food to try: keshi yena (stuffed cheese, the national dish), pastechi (fried turnovers, $1-3 at any bakery), pan bati, and stoba (slow-cooked stew).
 Start your morning with pastechi from a local bakery and you will be hooked.